NUMde/compass-numapp-web/docs/customization/README.md

 ### `src/custom/config.ts`

 Add your config modifications in this file.
-For all available config values and their effects, see the [Configuration settings](#configuration) heading.
+For all available config values and their effects, see the [Configuration settings](#configuration) section.

 ### `src/custom/styles.css`

 Add your css modifications in this file.
-If you overwrite a css property but your change isn’t applied, increase the selector specificity before using `!important`.
+If you overwrite a css property but your change isn’t applied, increase the selector specificity rather than using `!important`.

 ⚠️ You can modify colors, spacings, font sizes, and so on, by changing the value of the underlying css variable.
 See the custom `styles.css` file for an example.

 ### `src/custom/assets`

 Add your own assets, like your logo, to this folder.
-To overwrite the core logo, [PWA manifest](https://web.dev/progressive-web-apps) or favicon, the asset file names must exactly match the directory structure in `src/global/assets`.
+To overwrite the core logo, [PWA manifest](https://web.dev/progressive-web-apps) or favicon, the asset file names must exactly match the structure in `src/global/assets`.

 ### `src/custom/examples`

-Contains configuration examples.
+Contains configuration examples

 ##  <a name="configuration"></a>Configuration settings

 ### `FEATURES_ENABLE_PERSISTENCE`

-Enables persisting the user language, session, unsubmitted questionnaire answers, and more in localStorage.
+Enables persisting the user language, session, unsubmitted questionnaire answers, and more in localStorage

 ### `FEATURES_SHOW_LOGOUT`

-Renders a logout button.
+Renders a logout button

 ### `FEATURES_QUESTIONNAIRE_ALLOW_FUTURE_DATES`

-Allows you to select future dates in questionnaires with date questions.
+Allows the user to select future dates in questionnaires with date questions

 ### `FEATURES_QUESTIONNAIRE_SHOW_LINKIDS`

-Renders question numbers in the questionnaire.
+Renders question numbers in the questionnaire

 ### `FEATURES_QUESTIONNAIRE_SHOW_TREE`

-Shows the question overview (tree view) when opening the questionnaire.
+Shows the question overview (tree view) when opening the questionnaire

 ### `FEATURES_SUPPORT_QR_CODE`